Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 Frank Donald Drake was born in Chicago, Illinois, USA on May 28, 1930.

 His father was Richard Drake, a chemical engineer who worked for the city of Chicago.
 His mother was Winifred Thompson, who met Frank’s father when they were students at the University of Illinois.

 Frank was the couple’s eldest child; his younger sister Alma became a biochemist, and his younger brother Robert became an economist.

 As a child, Frank’s experiences of religion were rather negative.
 His parents were Baptists who lived rather austerely – laughter and joy were conspicuous by their absence.

 At Sunday school, Frank decided that different religions had narrow beliefs shaped mainly by whichever part of the world they had begun in, and some of these beliefs had come about by chance.
 This led him, at age eight, to conjecture that human civilization was the result of chance too.
 Elsewhere in the universe, he thought, other civilizations might perhaps be present.

 Becoming ever more interested in science, Frank began making frequent visits on his bike to Chicago’s Museum of Science & Industry.
-He came to know the museum’s exhibits by heart, including one revealing that our sun is an average star among billions of others in our galaxy.
+He came to know the museum’s exhibits by heart, including one revealing that our sun is an average star among billions of others in the Milky Way.
 This made him wonder again if alien civilizations were here in our galaxy.

 Together with a friend he began doing simple chemistry experiments and building small motors and radios.
 Later they graduated to messing about with car engines.